Notes and Lab¶

 Your task: Evil Company Co.¶

 Psst...
-Agent 142, now that you're an employee of Evil Company Co., try to exfiltrate some secrets off their website. http://live.petcs.codes/
+Agent 142, now that you're an employee of Evil Company Co., try to exfiltrate some secrets off their website. http://live.petcs.codes/ (link).
+Can you find the secret code they assigned to your user?

 1. Reconnaissance¶